BrentBauman86/Northpole-novelties-rails-js-app/README.md

-# North-Pole-Novelties-Rails-js-app
+# North-Pole-Novelties-Rails-app

 Welcome to North Pole Novelties, where you can come and build your own toys and if you're lucky you might even get a glimpse of Santa delivering them to all the good little boys and girls in your neighborhood.
-This app has gotten a new js facelift, it still has all the fun of the original rails app but with a brand new js frontend!

 # Installation

 In order to run this application, simply do the followinng:

-* First: git clone git@github.com:BrentBauman86/Northpole-novelties-rails-js-app.git
+* First: git clone git@github.com:BrentBauman86/Northpole-novelties-rails-app.git

-* Next: cd Northpole-novelties-rails-js-app
+* Next: cd Northpole-novelties-rails-app

 * Next: bundle install